Test Catalog

 1. A list of probes requested for analysis is required.

-2. A reason for testing should be submitted with each specimen.
-The laboratory will not reject testing if this information is not provided, but appropriate testing and interpretation may be compromised or delayed.
+2. A reason for testing must be provided.
 If this information is not provided, an appropriate indication for testing may be entered by Mayo Clinic Laboratories.

 ORDER QUESTIONS AND ANSWERS